desjarlais/netmailsender/README.md

 netmailsender
 =============

 NetMail Sender is a tool to help test the System.Net.Mail API.
-It is basically an email sender and it contains most of the options available in the Net.Mail API.
+It is basically an email sender and it contains most of the options available in the System.Net.Mail API.

-System.Net.Mail features include:
+features include:

 •	Send email
 •	Add custom header(s)